bufbuild-ru/docs/docs/reference/inputs/index.md

 ## Specifying an input

-Buf inputs are specified as the first argument on the command line, and with the `--against` flag for the compare against input on `buf breaking`.For each of `buf {build,lint,breaking,generate,ls-files}`, the input is specified as the first argument.
+Buf inputs are specified as the first argument on the command line, and with the `--against` flag for the compare against input on `buf breaking`.

+For each of `buf {build,lint,breaking,generate,ls-files}`, the input is specified as the first argument.
 Inputs are specified as a string and have this structure:

 ```text
 path#option_key1=option_value1,option_key2=option_value2